 Short selling is an essential component of healthy and functioning financial markets

-Short selling is a regulated and widely used strategy that is used when investors believe a stock price is overvalued.
+Short selling is a regulated and widely used strategy.
+Investors use short selling when they believe, based on fundamental research, that a stock price is overvalued.
 Short selling promotes liquidity, stabilizes the market, and helps investors and companies reduce risk in their portfolios.

 Some short sellers also conduct in-depth research and analysis that exposes financial fraud and corruption, such as the case in the Enron, Valeant, and Wirecard corporate corruption scandals.
 Additionally, short sellers correctly indicated the U.S. housing market was overvalued before the 2007-2008 financial crisis.